 When you get home with your leaves.
 Put lots of newspaper on your work table.
 Go through the leaves and identify the underside.
 This is where the veins are and this is the side where you'll apply the paint.
 In the picture above, I have placed most of the leaves with the underside up.
 The Water Oak leaves in the picture above, show one of the top and one of the underside.

 Next, look at the item that you want to put the prints on.
 Pick out leaves and place them in a pleasing design.
-The picture above shows part of a T-shirt that I did.
-I like to arrange the leaves so they look like they are drifting down from the trees.
+The picture below shows part of a T-shirt that I did.
+I like to arrange the leaves so they look as if they are drifting down from the trees.
 If you have a hole or a smudge, just overlap another leaf in a darker color.

 When picking your project, keep the age of the child in mind.
 Young children do better with larger leaves and smaller "canvases".
 Probably one to three leaves on a small object like a place mat would be a good project for preschool or Kindergarten children.